by Bob Londrigan, First Published in Front Sight Magazine, May and July 2017

 Overtravel Overtravel is defined as the distance the trigger moves after the sear releases the hammer.
 It is adjusted by turning the small set screw in the trigger.
 Test by cocking the hammer, then holding the hammer and pulling the trigger.
 Continue holding the trigger back while rocking the hammer back and forth.
 You should not feel the hammer bumping anything.
 Continue to adjust the screw in (clockwise from the front) until you start to feel the hammer bumping the halfcock notch or until you pull the trigger and the hammer does not fall.
 At this point, back out the screw until you feel no contact and then add another ½ turn for good measure.
 The overtravel should now be adjusted.

-I am going to break the article here and then go over how to set the actual trigger pull weight and check/adjust the grip safety and thumb safety operation in the next issue.
-As always, when doing any work on your trigger group make sure to check that all safeties are working properly post-adjustment.
+A final reminder, whenever doing any work on your trigger group make sure to check that all safeties are working properly post-adjustment.
 Then test fire the gun to make sure that everything is functioning safely.
 To test fire, start out with one round in the gun just in case there is a problem.
 Work up to two rounds, then three rounds, etc. until you are confident in the safe functioning of the gun.